New Nonfiction coming in New England Review and an interview

 I am happy to announce that I have a new essay forthcoming in New Letters literary journal.
 While the publication date isn’t set in stone yet, the current hope is the September 2020 issue.

 This piece consolidates a lot of my thinking since visiting Vietnam with my father.
-I am still at work on drafting these thoughts and more into a book-length project in collaboration with my father.
+I am still at work on drafting these thoughts and more into a book-length project in collaboration with him.
 My hope is that it could become a supplement– sequel is the wrong word– to his upcoming memoir (coming in early 2021 if things stay as planned, so be on the lookout).

 Hope you are all hanging in there.
 Be well.
 Do good.